MCmoderSD/YEPPBot/README.md

 - `%random%`: Replaced with a random percentage between 0 and 100. <br> <br>

-#### YEPPConnect Commands:
-The bot has a variety of commands that you can use. <br>
-You can use the:
-- `!help command` to get a list of all the commands. <br>
-- `!help COMMAND_NAME` to get more information about a specific command. <br>
-- `!moderate join/leave` to make the bot join or leave your channel. <br>
-- `!moderate block/unblock` to blacklist commands. <br>
-- `!counter` command to create and manage counter commands. <br> <br>

-You can use the `!CustomCommand` command to create and manage custom commands. <br>
-You can also use variables in the custom commands. <br>
-- %author% - will be replaced with the username of the person who executes the command <br>
-- %channel% - will be replaced with the channel name where the command was executed <br>
-- %tagged% - will be replaced by the first word after the command <br>
-- %random% - will be replaced by a random percentage between 0 and 100 <br> <br>

 ## YEPPConnect
 **YEPPConnect** is a feature that enables your viewers to whitelist their Minecraft usernames directly through the bot.